As Found in Old and New Testaments

 • They are the only passage written directly by God with His own finger: “He gave Moses two tablets of the Testimony, tablets of stone, written with the finger of God” (Exodus 31:18).

-The New Testament restates all of the principles contained in the Ten Commandments for new covenant Christians.
-Moral conduct for every age and nation is based on the timeless precepts given so uniquely by the God of Israel.
+The New Testament restates the principles contained in all the Ten Commandments, to be observed by new covenant Christians also.
+Moral conduct for people in every age and nation is based on the timeless precepts given so uniquely in the Decalogue by the God of Israel.

-The Ten Commandments as they were spoken by God and recorded in Exodus 20:3-17 are given below, followed by their New Testament equivalents.
-This chart demonstrates that the principles of the Ten Commandments are incorporated into our new covenant relationship with God, made possible by faith in Jesus Christ.
+The Ten Commandments spoken by God and recorded in Exodus 20:3-17 are given below, followed by their New Testament equivalents.
+This will demonstrate that they are all incorporated into our new covenant relationship with God, established by His grace through faith in the death and resurrection of Jesus Christ.

 Ephesians 4:6 — “One God and Father of all, who is above all, and through all, and in you all.”